trusttoken/contracts-pre22/CONTRIBUTING.md

 We squash PRs before merging, so keep the subject lines of commits brief but informative.

-Rebasing your branch against `dev` is okay before review.
+Rebasing your branch against `main` is okay before review.
 But after someone has commented, please merge any new changes.
 This helps avoid rebase headaches and preserve PR comment history.